math-comp/math-comp/INITIAL_AUTHORS.md

-Here are the initial authors of this libary, other contributors can be found in the [CHANGELOG.md](https://github.com/math-comp/math-comp/blob/master/CHANGELOG.md) and on [github insights](https://github.com/math-comp/math-comp/graphs/contributors)
+Here are the initial authors of this library which contributed to its development before the project moved to Github (the version control [history before github](https://github.com/math-comp/mathcomp-history-before-github) can still be accessed).
+Recent contributors can be found in the [CHANGELOG.md](https://github.com/math-comp/math-comp/blob/master/CHANGELOG.md) and on [github insights](https://github.com/math-comp/math-comp/graphs/contributors)